Address Advisory

 Quick Links

-Historic preservation is intended to enhance property values, the protection of property rights of all citizens and the stabilization and revitalization of distinctive areas of the city through the establishment of historic and conservation districts; to protect and enhance the use of structures, sites and neighborhoods which have an urban character unique within the city; and recognize the need to conserve certain unique City areas by focusing on how each structure and elements of the area blends and fits with the other features.
+Historic preservation is intended to enhance property values, protect the property rights of all citizens, and support the stabilization and revitalization of distinctive areas of the city.
+This is done through the establishment of historic and conservation districts; and by protecting structures, sites, and neighborhoods that contribute to Huntington’s unique urban character.

 Local Single Sites